DTP587/PEPT-Trace-Viewer/README.md

 ## Things to add:

--[] Recommended subsampling as a default when file is open.
+-[x] Recommended subsampling as a default when file is open.
--[] Dynamic subsampling (subsampling is adjusted on zoom in, only plot points in view).
+-[x] Dynamic subsampling (subsampling is adjusted on zoom in, only plot points in view).
--[] Generate requirements.txt
+-[x] Generate requirements.txt
+	- Make it into an actual package
--[] Reorder the columns on example_data.pkl so that Y and Color are accurate to file output.
+-[x] Reorder the columns on example_data.pkl so that Y and Color are accurate to file output.
--[] Fix/remove interpolation option for time series.
+-[x] Fix/remove interpolation option for time series.
+	- Changed interpolation to user-defined order of rows.